-From Google’s pet projects to Zappos’ grant-a-wish program and lego’s AFOL, examples for engaged employee experiences and high-performing cultures are many.
+From Google’s pet projects to Zappos’ grant-a-wish program and lego’s AFOL, examples for engaging employee experiences and high-performing cultures are many.
 Your employee will voluntarily become your spokesperson when he is truly happy with your brand.
 It was only until recently executives and managers started making rigorous efforts to measure employee happiness.
-In a recent study done by Gallup, researchers found that those secured high scores on employee engagement doubled their odds of success when compared with those with lower scores.
+In a recent study done by Gallup, researchers found that those who secured high scores on employee engagement doubled their odds of success when compared with those with lower scores.

 And one thing many forgets is that customer happiness and employee happiness is inseparable and are the two sides of the same coin.
-You will be able to consistently turn your customers into your fans when they are served by a team that are passionate and enthusiastic about their work.
+You will be able to consistently turn your customers into your fans when they are served by a team that is passionate and enthusiastic about their work.

 Employee NPS improves employee satisfaction